zedlopez/ifm/The Recipe Book.md

 A box is a kind of container.
 The red box is a box in the Toyshop.
 Some crayons are in the red box.
 Understand "box of [something related by containment]" as a box.
 ```

-which recognises ``box`` OF ``crayons`` until they are removed, when it reverts to plain ``box`` only.
+which recognises ``box of crayons`` until they are removed, when it reverts to plain ``box`` only.

 Greater difficulty arises if, using some variable or property or table to mark that a bottle contains wine, we print messages calling it "bottle of wine".
-We are then honour-bound to understand commands like ``take bottle`` OF ``wine`` in return, not to insist on ``take bottle``.
+We are then honour-bound to understand commands like ``take bottle of wine`` in return, not to insist on ``take bottle``.
 Almost all "simulation" IF runs in to issues like this, and there is no general solution because simulations are so varied.

 A converse challenge arises when we want to *avoid* understanding the player's references to an object under some or all circumstances.
 This is relatively uncommon, but does sometimes occur.
 For this situation, Inform provides the "privately-named" property, as in